wgsl-tooling-wg/wesl-spec/WeslToml.md

 ## Defaults when `wesl.toml` is missing

+**Creating a `wesl.toml` is recommended.**

-It is possible to have WESL shaders without a `wesl.toml`.
+However, we support having WESL shaders without a `wesl.toml`.
 In that case, we default to

 - All optional fields work as described above
 - `root` is undefined, therefore the `package::` syntax cannot be used.
 Only relative imports, like `super::foo` are supported
-- The edition field defaults to ... ?

-[^1]: Linkers are free to offer their own configuration, in addition to supporting the `wesl.toml` format.
-For example, wesl-js in the browser would be configured via a roughly equivalent JSON object.
-This lets wesl-js avoid bundling a whole toml file format parser.
+- `edition` defaults to the latest wesl edition that *the tool* knows of.

+Not specifying an edition comes with the explicit risk of *tools no longer understanding your wesl code after an update*.